Near De Soto in Vernon County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Wars, US Indian.
 A significant historical year for this entry is 1855.

 Location.
 43° 25.639′ N, 91° 12.238′ W. Marker is near De Soto, Wisconsin, in Vernon County.
-Marker is on Great River Road (State Highway 35) 0.4 miles north of Main Street (State Highway 82), on the left when traveling north.
+It is on Great River Road (State Highway 35) 0.4 miles north of Main Street (State Highway 82), on the left when traveling north.
 Marker is at a highway pull-off.
 Touch for map.
 Marker is in this post office area: De Soto WI 54624, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Chief Win-no-shik, the Elder (a few steps from this marker); Black Hawk War (approx. 2.1 miles away); Battle of Bad Axe (approx. 2.1 miles away); Head of Battle Isle (approx. 2.2 miles away); Black Hawks Outpost (approx. 3.4 miles away); Site of Red Bird's Village (approx. 6 miles away); Black Hawk and Winnebago Trail (approx. 6 miles away); Walnut Mound Veterans Memorial (approx. 6.8 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: Chief Win-no-shik, the Elder (a few steps from this marker); Black Hawk War (approx. 2.1 miles away); Battle of Bad Axe (approx. 2.1 miles away); Head of Battle Isle (approx. 2.2 miles away); Black Hawks Outpost (approx. 3.4 miles away); Site of Red Bird's Village (approx. 6 miles away); Black Hawk and Winnebago Trail (approx. 6 miles away); Walnut Mound Veterans Memorial (approx. 6.8 miles away).
 Touch for a list and map of all markers in De Soto.

 Also see . . .